nasirnjs/docker/docker-cheat-sheet/docker-cli-cheat-sheet.md

 #pandas
 #beautifulsoup4
 ```
-Build and run docker image.\
+Build and run docker image.
 ```
 docker build -t nasirnjs/hello-python:0.0.1
 ```

 ```
-docker run nasirnjs/hello-python:001
+docker run nasirnjs/hello-python:0.0.1
 ```

 ## Docker Images and Tag:
-List of all image.\
+List of all image.
 ```
 docker image ls
 ```

-Pull an image from a registry.\
+Pull an image from a registry.
 ```
 docker pull nginx
 ```

-Show detailed information about an image.\
+Show detailed information about an image.
 ```
 docker image inspect nginx
 ```

 <img src="image/docker-image-tag.png" alt="Docker Image Taging explaination" width="800"/>

-Tag the existing Image with the New Name.\
+Tag the existing Image with the New Name.
 ```
 docker tag old-image:old-tag new-image:new-tag
 ```

-Remove an image.\
+Remove an image.
 ```
 docker image rm my-image:tag
 ```

-Remove all unused images.\
+Remove all unused images.
 ```
 docker image prune -a
 ```

-Remove all images.\
+Remove all images.
 ```
 docker rmi $(docker images -q)
 ```

 ## Authenticating to Registries
 Docker and containerization, a registry is a service that stores and distributes Docker images.
-Docker images can be stored in public or private registries.\
+Docker images can be stored in public or private registries.
 Here's an overview of public and private registries:

 **Public Registry**